 View of Anchorage, Alaska from a local beach.

-There was good news for student loan borrowers in Alaska: The Alaska Student Loan Corporation decreased its base rate for the 2017-18 year to 5.75 percent—a .5 percent reduction from last year’s rate of 6.25 according to the Alaska Commission on Postsecondary Education.
-The move comes at a time when interest rates are on the rise after the treasury auction with many lenders adhering to the market trend.
+The Alaska Student Loan Corporation decreased its base rate for the 2017-18 year to 5.75 percent—a .5 percent reduction from last year’s rate of 6.25 according to the Alaska Commission on Postsecondary Education, spelling good news for student loan borrowers in Alaska.

-The Alaskan corporation offers student loans to state residents, even if they attend school in another state or are out-of-state residents attending school in Alaska.
-However, in order to qualify for the new base rate, students must attend school within the state.
+While the featured Alaskan corporation offers student loans to state residents attending school in-state or out-of-state, students must attend school within Alaska in order to qualify for the new base rate.
 Discounts from the interest rate reduction will be used as a credit to the borrower’s account.

 It can be considered unusual for rates to decrease with any lender regardless of location.
 The Alaska Student Loan Corporation said that it was able to boost its portfolio size by offering refinancing options for qualifying federal and private student loans.
 This, in turn, allowed the corporation to offer a lower rate to students.